gcvasconcelos/booking-hackathon/README.md

 ## Usage

 To use the functions you must run 'bundle install' to install all ruby gems used in the requests.
-The parameters and return are all explained in commentaries in each function.
+The parameters and return are all explained (and with examples) in commentaries in each function.